Cannabutter Water Method on the Stovetop or in the Slow Cooker

 Does the Color of Butter Matter?

 Why are some butters darker than others?
 Does the color matter or affect potency?
-The video below answers all.
+The video and post at this page explains all when it comes to color of cannabutter and cannaoil.